RouquinBlanc/traio/README.md

 effects:

 - The `bubble` boolean parameter controls task error bubbling.
 A task will bubble by default.
-This means that an error in the taskwill cause the task to stop (of course), but the scope will be cancelled as well and raise the given error.
-This is the desired default behavior.
+This means that an error in the task will cause the task to stop (of course), but the scope will be cancelled as well and raise the given error.
+This is the default behavior.
 But it can be useful in some cases not to do that, and just ignore a task.
-Not that if you await manually a task, this cancels bubbling automatically: if you take the pain of waiting for a task, it's not to get all the rest cancelled!
+Not that if you await manually a task, or add a done callback, this cancels bubbling automatically: if you take the pain of waiting for a task, it's not to get all the rest cancelled!

 ```python
 import asyncio